exodustx0/aoc-2021/README.md

 ### Day 6

 Nice breather, this :) very enjoyable challenge today, and it resulted in quite nicely legible code in my opinion.
 Go shone brightly for me today!

+### Day 8

+OK, today's puzzle got involved.
+I'm liking this.
+I'm not fully confident that what I wrote is optimal, especially concerning the handling of pointers (I'm still somewhat new to working with them directly), but I got through it and had fun doing it.

+With regards to the pointer stuff, I should probably look into ways to get memory metrics, so I can try different stuff, see how much memory they take.
+So I can tell if I'm doing the right thing, in terms of learning the right habits regarding using pointers.